The Ham Shack Equipment

 Modern equipment in the shack

-- LDG AT-200Pro Automatic Antenna Tuner.
+- LDG AT-200Pro Automatic Antenna Tuner - drives the G5RV and the TEV-4 antennas.

 - Yaesu FT-7800 - nice dual band transceiver for 2M and 70cM.